 On this floor you will find 3 bedrooms, one of which opens onto the bathroom that services this floor.
 2 of them are very good sized doubles and the third, middle one, is a little smaller but will still take a double bed.

 The house comes with 7.89 hectares (20 acres) of land and the grounds include a large walled garden to the front and rear, a small lake, an open paddock, woods and two large fields to the back and side of the house.
-Next to the house there are four stable boxes, workshops and other outbuildings offering storage for a tractor mower and garden tools.
+Next to the house there are nine stable boxes, workshops and other outbuildings offering storage for a tractor mower and garden tools.

 The whole property is in a conservation area and the land has been designated as being for Agricultural purposes, so development of the land for habitation will not be possible.
 That does mean, however, that the landscape will be unspoiled, the Sanglier will continue to play in the forest and trees will remain where they have stood for many decades.